 ANCHOVY. was approached by InterContinental Malta to increase their direct bookings online.
-Our solution was to create unique landing pages, together with a booking system for us to have more control over user flow and user experience, so that we can provide a more informed service, catered specifically to our audience.
-Here’s how we went about significantly increasing their revenue from digital marketing efforts to €100k+ in 11 months:
+Our solution was to create unique landing pages, together with a booking system for us to have more control over user flow and experience, so that we can provide a more informed service, catered specifically to our audience.
+Here’s how we went about significantly increasing their revenue from digital marketing efforts to €100k+ in 11 months.
+A fullintergration was made with the clients booking system all built on wordpress.

-The website was built according to Google’s latest recommendations, and also in line with InterContinental’s brand guidelines.
+The website was built according to Google’s latest recommendation, and also in line with InterContinental’s brand guidelines.
 This would help us achieve a much better user journey later on in the campaign.
-One of our most proud metrics is that despite the website being very big and having a lot of images, we still managed to keep the site speed low:
+One of our most proud metrics is that despite the website being very big and having a lot of images, we still managed to keep the site speed low at a 1.46 second load speed (Grade A 96).

 From the get-go, we mapped out the user flow to give the best experience, and ensure information and calls to action were well balanced and in the right places.

-The tone of voice was also considered throughout the user identification process, which also determined different landing pages for different types of users
+The tone of voice was also considered throughout the user identification process, which also deteremined different landing pages for different types of users.

-We wanted to consider all aspects of the user’s journey, and tried to guide them through the right avenues, by placing signifiers and indicators in the right places.
-We created thoughtful pop-ups without being too intrusive, placed calls to action to drive bookings thoughtfully, so that they could be found easily without interfering with the overall user experience.
+We wanted to consider all aspect of the user’s journey, and tried to guide them through the right avenues, by placing signifiers and indicators in the right places.
+We created thoughtful pop-ups without being too intrusive, placed calls to action to drive bookings thoughtfully, so that they could be found easiliy without interfering with the overall user experience.

 We also considered where the users where coming from, and tried to anticipate what it is they expected to see, and where they wanted to go.

 Once the website was fully functional, we then had to make the target audience aware and lead them towards it.
-We did this through organic and paid advertising, incentives and building an engaging online presence.
-We constantly refined who the target market represented, as well as where they can be found and how they can be engaged with.
+We did this through organic and paid advertising, incentives and buidling an engaging online presence.
+We constantly refined who the target market represented, as well as where they can be found and how the can be engaged with.

 We produced one of the most successful websites for all locations in InterContinental’s global umbrella brand, as well as having created a social presence for customers to engage and share content.

-The most recent update to the campaign has been expanding into the Italian network following the translation and SEO optimisation for the Italian version of the website.
+The most recent update to the campaign has been expanding into the italian network following the transaltion and SEo optimisation for the Italian version of the website.
 We have noticed better ROI in terms of cost per click when compared to advertising in the UK and the Italians are booking at the hotel at half the cost when compared to English counterparts which is very interesting to see.

 The next part of this campaign is to maintain our current momentum in the UK and Italian market whilst starting to expand into other foreign markets.